 Takshaka is the tribal chief of snakes and an unusual naga.
 He appears in the epic Mahabharata, and his fame spread even to Chinese and Japanese mythology.

 Female nagas, known as nagis or naginis, are considered serpent royalty.
 As we explained in our article on the differences between a colubrid and a snake, “serpent” is a generic name for a mythical snake or a snake symbol of any species.

-Naginis are known for their striking attraction, and different dynasties such as that of Manipur in northeastern India, Pallavas in southern India and the ancient ruling Funan family of Indochina traced their origin to such beauties uniting with a human male.
+Naginis are known for their striking beauty, and different dynasties such as that of Manipur in northeastern India, Pallavas in southern India and the ancient ruling Funan family of Indochina.

-In the festival of Nag Panchami, images of cobras are worshipped with offerings of lotus flowers in silver bowls, milk and sweets, including a special rice pudding.
-Above all, five nagas are honored during Nag Panchami: Pingala, Karkotaka, Ta-al, Ananta, and Vasuki.
+In the festival of Nag Panchami, images of cobras are worshipped.
+People make offerings of lotus flowers in silver bowls, milk and sweets, including a special rice pudding.
+During this festival, five nagas are especially honored, they are the following: Pingala, Karkotaka, Ta-al, Ananta, and Vasuki.

 Now that you know what is a naga in Hinduism, you'll understand why snakes are so important in the cultures of the Indian subcontinent.
 They are hugely respected, as cobras are among the most venomous animals in India and the most dangerous animals in Asia.

 If you want to read similar articles to What is a Naga in Hinduism?, we recommend you visit our Facts about the animal kingdom category.